 9G, the self-paced Java course "JAVA for Programmers".

-Enrollment: All decisions concerning appeals for enrolling in the course are made by a CS departmental committee; the course staff have no say in the matter.
-There is an appeal form that you can fill out and return to the CS office in 387 Soda.
+Enrollment: Enrollment: All decisions concerning appeals for enrolling in the course are made by CS departmental staff; the course staff have no say in the matter.
+If you have questions or concerns, feel free to visit 379 Soda.

 Grading: Grades will be determined roughly as follows: (Note that the final grade components may change!)